Key takeaways

 ACA individual-market insurers get into the rewards business

 Most Americans are familiar with the idea of workplace wellness programs that offer rewards for various activities and behaviors – such as getting an annual checkup or taking a certain number of steps each day.
+These workplace wellness programs have existed for decades in conjunction with employer-sponsored health insurance.
 But what about people who buy their own health insurance?

 Health insurance companies are increasingly offering incentive programs for individual/family enrollees, but you might not know about them unless you ask.
-These rewards programs are fairly new in the ACA-compliant individual market, with most debuting in just the last year or so.
+These rewards programs are fairly new in the ACA-compliant individual market, with most debuting within the last five years.

 Once you’re enrolled in an ACA health plan, your carrier will send you information about any rewards they offer.
 But knowing about the various programs before you enroll is another useful metric when you’re selecting your coverage.
 You can ask your agent or broker about wellness incentives being offered by insurers that offer individual/family plans in your area.
 You can also reach out to the insurers directly, by phone or via their websites, to see whether they offer any wellness programs.